ilanschnell/bitarray/doc/represent.rst

 The utility function ``ba2base()`` allows representing bitarrays by base ``n``, with possible bases 2, 4, 8, 16, 32 and 64.
-The bitarray has to be multiple of length 1, 2, 3, 4, 5 or 6 respectively.
+The bitarray has to be multiple of length 1, 2, 3, 4, 5 or 6 respectively:
-Here is an example:

 .. code-block:: python